 - Stay in compliance!
 No one wants to discriminate.
 However, rental owners often commit serious fair housing violations without realizing it.
 The language you use in your advertising can be unfair, for example, stating that a property is perfect for families or in a neighborhood that’s popular with one particular culture can get you into trouble.
 This is a tricky area where a professional Sacramento property management company can protect you from potentially hefty fines and expensive lawsuits.

 The best tenant is easy to identify, but often hard to find.
-If you want your property leased to the most qualified tenant as quickly as possible, it’s time to find out for yourself why more rental owners like you choose SAC-METRO.
+If you want your property leased to the most qualified tenant as quickly as possible, it’s time to find out for yourself why more rental owners like you choose Select.
 Simply call us today for a no-obligation discussion.